maiktreya/rental-scrapers/readme.md

 ## ⚙️ Installation

-For non-experts, here's a simple way to get started with a Python virtual environment:
+For non-experts, here's a simple way to get started with a Python virtual environment using Ubuntu or WSL on Windows:

 1. **Install Python:** Ensure you have [Python 3.7+](https://www.python.org/downloads/) installed on your machine.